aroravansh/Face_recognition/README.md

 <img src = "images/phase3.png" alt = "missing" />
  </fig4><br>

 Now, we have reached the final phase of our project.
+Here, following steps will be executed:
-Here, we will capture a fresh face on our camera and if this person had his face captured and trained before, our recognizer will make a "prediction" returning its id and an index, shown how confident the recognizer is with this match.
+1. Capture a fresh face on our camera.
+2. Face captured and trained before wil be recognized.
+3. Recognizer() will make a "prediction" returning its id and an index, showing how confident the recognizer is with this match.

-Lets run the final python script [face_recog.py](face_recog.py)...

-Here, we created a name list which has names indexed according to the userid you added in [face_add.py](face_add.py)
+4. Name of the face will be taken from the list **names** which has names indexed according to the userid you added in [face_add.py](face_add.py).

-If the recognizer could predict a face, we put a text over the image with the probable id and how much is the "probability" in % that the match is correct ("probability" = 100 - confidence index).Note that the confidence index will return "zero" if it will be cosidered a perfect match.
+5. Predicted face has a text over it and "probability" in % showing match is correct ("probability" = 100 - confidence index).

+Note that the confidence index will return "zero" if it will be cosidered a perfect match.

 If the face detetected is not known, move on to **phase-4**